c4s4/neon/doc/usermanual.md

 Fields **todir** or **tofile** are destination.
 One and only one of these fields might be set, and *tofile* can be set only if globs have selected only one file.

 Field **flat** tells if copy will be flat, that is at the root of destination directory.
 This is a boolean, thus you should not set it with a string such as *"false"*, but with a true boolean, such as *false*.
-This defauts to *true*.
+This defaults to *true*.

 [Back to top](#user-manual)